This Christmas card says everything you need to know about guns in America. Guns are part of the family.

 If you want to ban guns in all fifty states, you’d have to get a majority of Congress to vote to repeal the 2nd Amendment.
 Then you’d have to get a majority of the States to sign off on it.
 And if you got all that done, there would still be guns in America.

-In 1933, it was clear Prohibition wasn’t working so the 21st Amendment was repealed.
+In 1933, it was clear Prohibition wasn’t working so the 21st Amendment was enacted, repealing the 18th.
 And now a days, you can go to the store where the alcohol manufacturers are still fighting it out but through fancy labels and advertising to win your business.
 Quite frankly, Budweiser and Miller are not shooting it out on the streets any more.
 They’re hiring hot women in bikinis.
 (Still not sure how this sells to women).

 Well the same applies to the drug war today.
 We have all the problems regarding marijuana and heroin and cocaine that alcohol prohibition brought us and we’ve yet to learn the lesson that we should just legalize it all.
 But this essay is on guns.
 What’s the lesson?